Controversy over plan to turn Nyack ballfield into hospital parking lot

 Montefiore Health System wants to put up a parking lot on the field across the street from Nyack Hospital.

 It's a proposal that squeezes out some of the village's green space.
-Alyssa Rose has two young kids she brings to MacCalman Field.
+Alyssa Rome has two young kids she brings to MacCalman Field.

 "It's just a really nice part of living in this community," she said.
 "So the thought of it being paved is kind of depressing."